objectlab/ObjectlabPartyVisualization/leaderboard/README.md

 I mentioned earlier that we chose to use specific symbols inspired by TRON to represent each beacon hidden in the club.
 Beacons that have been claimed by a user would be highlighted, unclaimed beacons grayed out.

-To render the symbols we chose to create svg path elements for each symbol.
+To render the symbols we created svg files for each symbol which then can be used as the src for a svg image element.